 Skip to main content

-Preventing Cross-Layer Communication (Inside a Microservice)
+Preventing Cross-Layer Communication (Inside an App)

 1. The Dependency Inversion Principle (via Ports)

-// Domain layer defines interface (PORT)
+// Hypothetical domain layer defines interface (PORT)

 export interface WorkspaceRepository {